mnot/I-D/rfc5988bis/draft.md

 Each link-value conveys one target IRI as a URI-Reference (after conversion to one, if necessary;
 see {{RFC3987}}, Section 3.1) inside angle brackets ("&lt;&gt;").
 If the URI-Reference is relative, parsers MUST resolve it as per {{RFC3986}}, Section 5.
-Note that any base IRI from the message's content is not applied.
+Note that any base IRI appearing in the message's content is not applied.

 ## Link Context {#header-context}